 The difficulty of the Annapurna Circuit Trek is mainly determined by the time duration and also the month of the year of the trek.
 It can be an easy-going to moderate to strenuous trek, all are determined by the number of days one is supposed to spend and also the season.
-Now, to talk about Short Annapurna Circuit Trek, it is a strenuous trek into the highest pass of Thorung La (5416m).

 This is so because the starting point of the entire trek is Manang (3540m) which is itself a high altitude.
 This short Annapurna Circuit Trek is reducing the number of days required for the Annapurna circuit trek to a great extent for those trekkers who are physically fit into the high terrain but lack time to accomplish the Annapurna circuit in an allocated time frame of 2 weeks.